quangler/PROJ2000/Documentation/Completed Documents/Scope Statement - MAJTeQ.md

 - Final project report
 - Lessons-learned report

-## Technical-related Deliverables:
+## Technical-Related Deliverables:
 - Technical research reports
 - Design and planning documents
 - Configuration data
 - Hardware Specifications

 ## Project Success Criteria:
  The key to success for this project would be a seamless merger of the two companies and their IT systems, minimizing disruption to ongoing operations.
-Demonstration of a Proof of Concept providing clear and concise implementation of a updated and effcient IT system, including maintanince and disaster recovery plans.
+Demonstration of a Proof of Concept providing clear and concise implementation of a updated and efficient IT system, including maintenance and disaster recovery plans.

 <sup>This document was modified using ChatGPT for clarity purposes.</sup>